Irys-xyz/arweave-js-sdk/README.md

 response.data // "Not enough balance for requested withdrawl"
 // status code 200 - data is your withdrawl 'receipt' response.data = {
-    requested, //the requested amount,
+    requested, // the requested amount,
-    fee, //the reward required by the network (network fee) final, //the amount you will receive (requested - fee) tx_id, //the Arweave ID of the withdrawl transaction }
+    fee,       // the reward required by the network (network fee) final,     // the amount you will receive (requested - fee) tx_id,     // the Arweave ID of the withdrawl transaction }
 ```
 In the event a withdrawl transaction is dropped, your Bundlr balance won't be affected